What is the CLB?

 Eligibility for the CLB

 If you’re the primary caregiver, the spouse or common-law partner of the child’s primary caregiver, you can apply to receive the CLB on behalf of an eligible child.
 Although the CLB is paid into an RESP, you don’t need to be contributing to be able to receive it.
-Instead, eligibility is based on the number of children in your familyOpens a new website in a new window, as well as your household income.
+Instead, eligibility is based on the number of children in your family, as well as your household income.

 A child is eligible if they are: